IEEE-NITK/CodePal/README.md

 - Add the lower bound for problem’s rating.
 (Default lower bound is 0)
 - Add the upper bound for problem’s rating.
 (Default upper bound is 4000)
 - Tick the tags you want for the problems.
 (If no tags are selected, no tag-based filtering is done)
+- Tick the submission status of the problems you want to view.

 ### 2. Creating Problem Folder
 - Click on icon **6** (shown [here](#labels)) beside the problem name to create and open a problem folder containing the solution file and test cases.
 (Make sure you have opened a folder on VS Code where you want the problem folder)